Sample Developmental Edit: Before And After Examples

 Genre and market fit

-Mystery readers expect a clean evidence trail, rising heat, a reveal earned by legwork and risk.
+Mystery readers expect a clear evidence trail, rising pressure, and a reveal earned by legwork and risk.
 The new structure delivers that rhythm.
-Word count lands in a friendly range for the shelf.
-The romance thread supports the puzzle instead of floating beside it.
+Word count lands in a friendly range.
+The romance supports the puzzle instead of floating beside it.

 A quick self-edit kit for structure